 In addition, 7th and 8th grade parents have access to their student's progress and grades via Aeries.net.
-Contact your student's teacher for information regarding your personal password procedures.
-If you do not have Internet access, please contact the teacher or the school office.
+If you do not have Internet access, contact the school office.

 DISASTER PREPAREDNESS

 The Chino Valley Unified School District Disaster Plan outlines procedures that will be used to protect your child if a disaster occurs during school hours.
 The school district and/or the site will conduct drills at various times with school personnel in addition to drills performed in conjunction with local law enforcement agencies.
 In the event of a natural disaster or civil disruption, the principal shall retain students at the building when: